US natgas near 2-week peak on higher demand outlook, lingering heat

 Meteorologists forecast the weather in the Lower 48 states will remain hotter than normal through at least Aug.
 19.

-Data provider Refinitiv forecast U.S. gas demand, including exports, would rise from 102.4 bcfd this week to 105.8 bcfd next week as power generators burn more of the fuel and exports rise.
+Data provider Refinitiv forecast U.S. gas demand, including exports, will rise from 102.4 bcfd this week to 105.8 bcfd next week as power generators burn more of the fuel and exports rise.

 Refinitiv said average gas output in the U.S. Lower 48 states was 102.2 billion cubic feet per day (bcfd) so far in August, up from 101.8 bcfd in July and matching the monthly record in May.